johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

   * Rename the new worksheet "7Q10"
   * Set `year` and `month` as the Pivot Table *rows*.
 We use year instead of Water Year to ensure the data are being read in the correct order.
 If we use water year, the wrong September and Octobers are matched together.
   * In the field settings for both `year` and `month`, change the `Subtotals & Filters` to `None`
-  * Set `Mean Flow (cfs)` as your Pivot Table *value*.
+  * Set `Mean Flow (cms)` as your Pivot Table *value*.
 Keep as the sum of the monthly flows (since taking lowest 7 month average, small variability in the number of days in each month is ok.
   * Right click the top left `Row Labels` cell, and select PivotTable Options.
     * On the `Totals & Filters` tab, un-check the two Grand Totals options.
-    * On the `Display` tab, check "Classif PivotTable layout..."
+    * On the `Display` tab, check "Classify PivotTable layout..."
 This "flattens" your table to that year is shown in one column and month in another.

 * ##### Create a static copy of the Pivot Table values